Kray-G/kinx/docs/QuickReference.md

 The following three styles are available.

 * Array Style ... each item in the array will be assigned to a variable in the order.
+* Object Key Style ... the value according to a key name will be assigned to the variable of the same name as the key.
 * Object Style ... each value will be assigned to the variable bound to each key.

 Here is an example.